1888: The Extraordinary Voyage of the Santa Isabel

-1888: The Extraordinary Voyage of the Santa Isabel (1888: El Extraordinario Viaje de la Santa Isabel) is a 2005 Venezuelan film based on the book The Mighty Orinoco by Jules Verne.
+1888: The Extraordinary Voyage of the Santa Isabel (1888: El Extraordinario Viaje de la Santa Isabel) is a 2005 Venezuelan drama film co-written and directed by Alfredo Anzola, based on the book The Mighty Orinoco by Jules Verne.
 The film premiered at the 2005 Guadalajara International Film Festival.
 It was the country's submission to the Academy Awards for Best Foreign Language Film in 2005, but was disqualified.

 Synopsis

 Julio Verne, writer and adventurer, becomes bored with his life and decides to sail down the Amazon.
 He arrives in South America at the Venezuelan coast, meeting Italian geographer Conde Ermanno Stradelli; Stradelli has a mission from Rome to map the Orinoco.
 Verne decides to join him, and they gain another late addition: Juan de Kermor.
 Through the journey, Verne and Stradelli discover that Juan is actually a woman, Juana, who has been searching for a way to travel down the Orinoco looking for her father.